 - Your reputation with your clients/ customers could be severely damaged.
 Consumers need to feel a sense of trust with companies and brands.
 A lawsuit could shatter that sense of trust if handled poorly.

-- There are a lot of scenarios where you may be asked to provide proof of insurance.
+- There are a lot of scenarios where you may be asked to provide a certificate of insurance.
 If your business participates in events such as tradeshows or markets, the venue will often request that participants provide a certificate of liability coverage.
-If you’re a contractor or skilled tradesperson, some of your customers will require proof of insurance prior to allowing you to conduct work on their property.
+If you’re a contractor or skilled tradesperson, your clients may require seeing your certificate of insurance prior to allowing you to conduct work on their property.

 Think commercial general liability coverage is what your small business needs?